The Josefson--Nissenzweig theorem and filters on $\omega$: General Tychonoff spaces with the JNP and the BJNP

 \begin{corollary} Let $K$ be a compact space.
-If there is a countable subset $Y\sub K$ and point $x\in\ol{Y}\sm Y$ such that, for a free filter $F$ on $\omega$ associated to the filter $\mathfrak{F}_K(x,Y)$, the space $N_F$ has the BJNP, then $C(K)$ does not have the $\ell_1$-Grothendieck property and hence it does not have the Grothendieck property. \noproof \end{corollary}
+If there is a countable subset $Y\sub K$ and a point $x\in\ol{Y}\sm Y$ such that, for a free filter $F$ on $\omega$ associated to the filter $\mathfrak{F}_K(x,Y)$, the space $N_F$ has the BJNP, then the Banach space $C(K)$ does not have the $\ell_1$-Grothendieck property and hence it does not have the Grothendieck property. \noproof \end{corollary}